(see Global Underscore)

 There are 20+ phases of the score—each with a name and a graphic symbol—which create a general map for the dancers.
 Within that frame, dancers are free to create their own movements, dynamics, and relationships—with themselves, each other, the group, the music, and the environment.
 Each Underscore is unique, providing rich and often inspiring experiences of the human and artistic phenomena of dance improvisation.

-The GLOBAL UNDERSCORE is an annual event in which the Underscore is practiced simultaneously for a 4 hour period by people all over the world near the summer solstice (northern hemisphere).
+The GLOBAL UNDERSCORE (GUS) is an annual event in which the Underscore is practiced simultaneously for a 4 hour period by people all over the world near the summer solstice (northern hemisphere).
 There have been 50-70+ sites participating in GUS in recent years.
-Claire Filmon proposed the event to Nancy in 2000 from a desire to connect dancers all around the planet to dance and to compose together in the moment and organized it until 2010 – with the help of Laura Blackburn, Aline Leclerc, and Anne-Claire Lafait, in various years.
+Claire Filmon proposed the event to Nancy in 2000 from a desire to connect dancers all around the planet to dance and to compose together in the moment.
+Claire organized it until 2010 – with the help of Laura Blackburn, Aline Leclerc, and Anne-Claire Lafait, in various years.
 Jesse Johnson, Brandin Steffensen, Rebecca Bone, Mark Messer, and Dey Summer all played a role organizing GUS in 2011 and 2012.
 Brandin Steffensen and Nancy Hughes coordinated GUS 2013-2016, also with Lucy Mahler in 2013-2014.
 Nancy Hughes and Patrick Crowley have coordinated GUS since 2017 with Brandin as an advisor.
 For the most recent news on the Global Underscore, go to: www.globalunderscore.com

 To participate in an Underscore, one should have some experience of Contact Improvisation and attend a talk-through of the Underscore, which often takes about an hour.
 The Underscore is generally not led with verbal cues, so the idea is that people “know” it and come together to share the practice.
 Participants come on time and stay for the duration, which is usually 3.5 or 4 hours.

 For more information, read the Underscore chapter in Nancy’s book: Caught Falling: The Confluence of Contact Improvisation, Nancy Stark Smith, and Other Moving Ideas, available through Contact Quarterly.